MicrosoftDocs/azure-docs/includes/functions-create-container-registry.md

     In the previous command, replace `<REGISTRY_NAME>` with the name of your Container Registry instance.

-1. Use the following command to tag your image with the fully qualified name of your registry login server:
+1. Use this command to tag your image with the fully qualified name of your registry login server:

     ```docker
     docker tag <DOCKER_ID>/azurefunctionsimage:v1.0.0 <LOGIN_SERVER>/azurefunctionsimage:v1.0.0